 Performance and Value of Your Home’s Roof: Ventilation

-We hope that 2017 is off to a bright start for you!
-This year, we will devote several of our monthly e-newsletters to providing helpful details on various aspects that impact the performance and value of your home’s roof.
-Fact is, for most homes, the roof provides greater protection than any other part of the house, and it’s also a major aesthetic feature of the home.
+The fact is, for most homes, the roof provides greater protection than any other part of the house, and it’s also a major aesthetic feature of the home.
 So, it makes sense to ensure that your roof is looking and performing as well as possible.
-In this issue, we will dig into the subject of Ventilation and how it impacts roof performance.
+Let’s dig into the subject of Ventilation and how it impacts roof performance.

 3 Reasons Good Ventilation is Important For Any Home